-After the tour, the Chamber will sponsor a mixer at the Business Entrepreneurial Enhancement Center.
-Refreshments and finger foods will be served for \$5.
+After the tour, the Chamber will Refreshments and finger foods will be served for \$5.

 Testshows substance ismorphine

 The lab report on a substance found in the house on South Cass Avenue where friends found Cory Dyer, 18, dead on July 27 showed it was liquid morphine.